Top 10 Customer Retention Metrics for SaaS Companies

 First call resolution occurs when a customer calls with a query or issue and receives a satisfactory response on the first call.

 Customer satisfaction is highly correlated with first contact resolution.
-The higher your FCR rate, the better your customer experience and the greater the lifetime value of your customers (LTV).
+The higher your FCR rate, the better your customer experience and the greater the lifetime value of your customers (CLV).

 To improve your first call resolution, you must first customize it for your organization.